bentoml/BentoML/docs/source/guides/grpc.rst

 .. image:: /_static/img/interceptor-flow.svg
    :alt: Interceptor Flow

-Since Interceptors are executed in the order they are added, users interceptors will be executed after the built-in interceptors.
+Since interceptors are executed in the order they are added, users interceptors will be executed after the built-in interceptors.

 This also means that users interceptors should be **READ-ONLY**, and shouldn't modify the state of the incoming request.